Would You Like To Run Better? Relax!

 - Hills: Doing repeats up a short, relatively steep hill can also improve your range of motion, and can build the leg strength needed to maintain good form when you get tired.
 Find a hill that takes 30 seconds to one minute to climb at a strong but not all-out running effort.
 It is best to concentrate on staying upright and driving off of your back leg.
 Try to run eight to 12 repeats, jogging back down the hill to recover between.

 - Drills: Exercises that exaggerate various parts of the running gait can also make you a more graceful runner.
-After most runs in Kenya, you can see runners doing things like skipping or running along slowly while bringing their heels to their butts or running with high knees.
-Please find helpful comments by Dr. Nicholas Romanov about this topic(3).
+After most runs in Kenya, you can see runners doing things like skipping or running along slowly while bringing their heels to their butts or skipping sidewards while moving (skip) one leg over the other (known as grapevines drill).
+Please find helpful comments by Dr. Nicholas Romanov about this topic, to include drills or not(3).

 - Stretching and yoga: Concentrate on your upper body, lower back, hips and legs, especially your quads, hamstring and calves.
 If you run after a day of sitting at a desk, be sure your shoulders and neck are loose and relaxed, because you have probably had them hunched over for a good part of the day.
 You might consider trying out special stretching and strengthening exercises from “Yoga for Performancesm,” a program I developed especially for runners.
 (Please check Yoga for Performancesm: Intro, Part 1, and Part 2.)